olleharstedt/olleharstedt.github.io/_posts/2020-11-09-how-do-we-talk.markdown

 -- It will be harder to read, but the modern parts will be eaiser to test and maintain.
 It's worth the trade-off, I think.<br/>
 -- What's wrong with the current way we test with *F*?<br/>
 -- The tests are too slow, which gives the developers a too long feedback loop when they program.<br/>
 -- But if we always apply the most modern idioms, we become victims to hype-driven development, and the design patterns will change from year to year.
-How can we reach stability or architectural integrity like this?<br/>
--- Maybe we should update to framework *F2* instead, which includes more modern idioms?<br/>
+How can we reach stability or architectural integrity like this?
+Maybe we should update to framework *F2* instead, which includes more modern idioms?<br/>
 -- That would take too long.
 We don't have the money.<br/>

 Which rules and modes are present here?
 Lots of concerns and priorities.
 Hidden agendas?
 Experimental vs conservative.

+A game moving from concern -> solution -> trade-off.
+Both concerns and solutions can be logos and ethos, appeal to logic or authority.

 Similar topics: Personality types.